FAQ

 FKG rotary instruments are equipped with a CI metal handle, depth marks and a silicon endo stop.

 The aim is to provide easy identification of the ISO diameter (wide ring) and taper (narrow ring).
-The information remains visible when the instrument is inserted in the head of the contra-angle.

 Color codes